NetSamurai/phpMongoDB/README.md

 Notes:
 1. **Stop** your server: Open your project folder in VSCode, then in the terminal type: `docker compose down`.
-2. **Start** your server: Open your project folder in VSCode, then in the terminal type: `docker compose up`.
+2. **Start** your server: Open your project folder in VSCode, then in the terminal type: `docker compose up -d`.
+(Omit -d to see all logs in terminal, ctrl-c stops)
 3. **Run queries directly** from your server.
 Open your project folder in VSCode, then in the terminal type:
 ```
 docker exec -it mongodb bash